 How often do you get alerts?

 My college has strict criteria as to what triggers the alert system.
-I probably get two or three alerts a semester, and have never felt like they sent out an alert for no reason.
+I get around 2-3 alerts a semester and have never felt like they sent out an alert for no reason.
 While I wasn’t overly thrilled to get calls at 4 am saying class was canceled during winter break, I appreciated that they gave students information about dealing with the snowstorm that triggered the original alert.

 Am I automatically enrolled?